Employee Retirement Income Security Act of 1974: Pension plans

 ERISA does not require employers to establish pension plans.
 Likewise, as a general rule, it does not require that plans provide a minimum level of benefits.
-Instead, it regulates the operation of a pension plan once it has been established.
+Instead, it regulates the operation of a pension plan in the private sector once it has been established.

 Under ERISA, pension plans must provide for vesting of employees' pension benefits after a specified minimum number of years.
 ERISA requires that the employers who sponsor plans satisfy certain minimum funding requirements.

 ERISA also regulates the manner in which a pension plan may pay benefits.
 For example, a defined benefit plan must pay a married participant's pension as a "joint-and-survivor annuity" that provides continuing benefits to the surviving spouse unless both the participant and the spouse waive the survivor coverage.

 The Pension Benefit Guaranty Corporation was established by ERISA to provide coverage in the event that a terminated defined benefit pension plan does not have sufficient assets to provide the benefits earned by participants.
 Later amendments to ERISA require an employer who withdraws from participation in a multiemployer pension plan with insufficient assets to pay all participants' vested benefits to contribute the pro rata share of the plan's unfunded vested benefits liability.

 There are two main types of pension plans: defined benefit plans and defined contribution plans.
 Defined benefit plans provide retirees with a certain level of benefits based on years of service, salary and other factors.
 Defined contribution plans provide retirees with benefits based on the amount and investment performance of contributions made by the employee and/or employer over a number of years.

 Health benefit plans

-ERISA does not require that an employer provide health insurance to its employees or retirees, but it regulates the operation of a health benefit plan if an employer chooses to establish one.
+Likewise, ERISA does not require that an employer provide health insurance to its employees or retirees, but it regulates the operation of a health benefit plan if an employer chooses to establish one.

 ERISA exempts health insurance plans from various state-specific laws, particularly contract and tort law, to create federal uniformity; as of 2017, about 60% of insured employees in the US were in self-funded plans subject to ERISA.
 ERISA has led to tension with reforms which partner with the states, such as the Patient Protection and Affordable Care Act.

 There have been several significant amendments to ERISA concerning health benefit plans: